 In this dual degree program, the student will receive both M.D. and M.B.A. degrees within the four years of medical school.
 The intent of this program is to produce outstanding physicians with additional insight into the intricacies of heath care management systems, finance, economics and delivery.
-With this educational background, physicians will have an advanced business background to use as they develop medical practices or as they begin careers in management for major health care organizations.
+With this educational background, physicians will have an advanced business background to use as they develop their medical practices and begin their careers.